A polynomial kernel for $3$-leaf power deletion: Small -redundant modulators

-With a modulator of size $O(k)$ at hand, we are ready to find a small good modulator.
-We note that, in principle, a small good modulator might not exist, but if that is the case, we are able to identify a vertex that has to be in every modulator of size at most $k$.
-Then we can remove it from the input graph, and decrease the parameter $k$ by $1$.
+With a modulator of size $O(k)$ at hand, we are ready to find a small $1$-redundant modulator.
+We note that, in principle, a small $1$-redundant modulator might not exist, but if that is the case, we are able to identify a vertex that has to be in every modulator of size at most $k$, so that we can remove it from the input graph.
+To find such a vertex, we will use the following lemma, which we slightly rephrase for our application.